remily23/capstone_hr_management_system/README.md

 6. API Routes

 ## 1. Introduction
-The best HR system fostering Agile talent Ecosystems!
+The best HR management tool fostering Agile talent Ecosystems!

 ## 1.1.
 Business Scenario
 RainforestRetail currently manage employee information with a hard-copy paper record system at head office.
 RainforestRetail are experiencing challenges keeping employee records up to date.
 Maintaining these records is becoming a time-consuming and error-prone process.